ansible/awx-operator/roles/restore/README.md

-Role Name
+Restore Role
 =========

 The purpose of this role is to restore your AWX deployment from an existing PVC backup.
-The backup should include:
+The backup includes:
+  - custom deployment specific values in the spec section of the AWX custom resource object
   - backup of the postgresql database
-  - secrets, included the secret_key.
-  - AWX custom resource object with deployment specific settings
+  - secret_key, admin_password, and broadcast_websocket secrets
+  - database configuration

 Requirements